sridhar242004/MATAI/README.md

 ---

-> This README is not marketing copy.
-It was written after a full line-by-line pass of `index.html` (3,552 lines) — every metric, function name, and line range below was extracted directly from the source, not estimated.
-Where the implementation has real trade-offs, they're documented in [Engineering Review](#-engineering-review--honest-trade-offs) rather than glossed over.
+> This README was written after a full line-by-line pass of `index.html` (3,552 lines).
+Every metric, function name, and line range below was extracted directly from the source with `grep`/`awk`, not estimated.
+Where the implementation has real costs, they're documented in [Engineering Review](#-engineering-review--honest-trade-offs) rather than glossed over.

 ## What This Actually Is